bhstark2/dns-forwarder-analysis/draft-stark-add-dns-forwarder-analysis.md

 # Background

-Having a DNS proxy / forwarder in the CE router that is advertised to the LAN using DHCP and RDNSS options is a common deployment model for many ISPs and is also the default in many retail consumer routers (e.g., Netgear).
+Having a DNS forwarder in the CE router that is advertised to the LAN using DHCP and RDNSS options is a common deployment model for many ISPs and is also the default in many retail consumer routers (e.g., Netgear).